Skip To Content

 This Q&A is written to address some of the most common questions HR Services continues to receive.

 A: The PFRD has not changed.
 It is still 45 days before the first day of instruction.
-HB 2519 changed the action the State Board for Educator Certification (SBEC) can take against an educator who resigns between the 44th and 30th day prior to the first day of instruction without good cause.
-In the past, an educator’s certificate could be suspended.
-Suspension is no longer an available action, although SBEC may still take other action such as an inscribed reprimand.
+The actions the State Board for Educator Certification (SBEC) can take against an educator who resigns between the 44th and 30th day prior to the first day of instruction without good cause were amended in 2023 as an available action.
+Prior to 2023, an educator’s certificate could be suspended for contract abandonment.
+Although suspension is no longer an available action, SBEC may still take other disciplinary action such as an inscribed reprimand.

 Q: How do I determine the first day of instruction?